 To mitigate the risks associated with AI supply chain attacks, developers should take proactive steps.
 First, ensure that your AI agents have limited or no network access to minimize exposure to untrusted content.
 Additionally, consider implementing a robust review process for any documentation that is integrated into your projects.

+For organizations using MCP servers, it is critical to adopt stringent security measures, including proper configuration and monitoring of server processes to prevent unauthorized command execution.
 Educating teams about the potential risks of unverified documentation is crucial.
 Developers should be encouraged to scrutinize any external contributions and utilize automated tools that can scan for malicious code or suspicious package references.
-By adopting these measures, organizations can better protect themselves against the evolving landscape of AI-related security threats.